mal2017/mbulib/README.md

 ## Major goals:

-* easily ingest a bam as a bio::AnnotMap
+* easily ingest a bam and create an RQMap (wrapper around bio::AnnotMap)
 * easily filter or preprocess the reads during this process
 * easily query the ingested data by overlaps with bio_types::Contig